nearform/devops/drone-ci/README.md

 Next you need to add `.drone.yml` files to your code repositories, see the [Drone Documentation](http://readme.drone.io/usage/overview/) for more on this.

 ## Security Considerations

-By default, this module creates a security group allowing traffic from every source into the port 80 (for HTTP) and into the port 22 (for SSH).

-The security group associated to it is called `Drone security group` in the AWS console so customize it as you need.

 We do not recommend creating a public facing Drone server directly on the internet - instead adopt one of the recommended AWS VPC [patterns](http://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/VPC_Scenario2.html).